Mbed-TLS/mbedtls/docs/use-psa-crypto.md

 `MBEDTLS_ECP_RESTARTABLE` and
 `MBEDTLS_PSA_CRYPTO_KEY_ID_ENCODES_OWNER` to be disabled.

-Effect: `MBEDTLS_USE_PSA_CRYPTO` currently has no effect on TLS 1.3 (which is itself experimental and only partially supported so far): TLS 1.3 always uses the legacy APIs even when this option is set.
+Effect: `MBEDTLS_USE_PSA_CRYPTO` has no effect on TLS 1.3 for which PSA cryptography is mandatory.

 Stability: any API that's only available when `MBEDTLS_USE_PSA_CRYPTO` is defined is considered experimental and may change in incompatible ways at any